Ente/protoml-parser/README.md

 - Styling uses `-i -i-` for italic, `-b -b-` for bold and `-a=url -a-` for links, similarly to the Tags in HTML

 ## Output Format (Example: JSON)

+The JSON format represents the actual AST (Abstract Syntax Tree) used by the renders, which may help you when experiencing issues.

 ```json
 {